-- If the LX40 is roaming, for example, on the primary SIM for 10 minutes, it switches to the secondary SIM. - If the secondary SIM's network is not immediately available, the LX40 continues to attempt to connect for 30 minutes.
-The LX40 switches to the secondary SIM's network as soon as it becomes available.
-If, after 30 minutes, the LX40 is still unable to establish a data connection with the secondary SIM, the LX40 switches back to the primary SIM.
+• If the router is roaming, for example, on the primary SIM for 10 minutes, it switches to the secondary SIM.

+• If the secondary SIM card's network is not immediately available, the router continues to attempt to connect for 30 minutes.
+If, after 30 minutes, the router is still unable to establish a data connection with the secondary SIM, the router switches back to the primary SIM.